Book One: A SIMPLE ACT OF KINDNESS

 of the car.
 My feet and legs remained inside the car.

-become mysteriously tangled between the seat and the
+My legs had become mysteriously tangled between the seat and

 body was prone on the street face down.